ihmeuw/vivarium_research/docs/source/gbd2019_models/hemoglobin_anemia_and_iron_deficiency/hemoglobin/index.rst

 	Include mathematical formulas for the gamma and mirror Gumbel distributions.
 For now, see the R code in the `Data Description Tables`_ section for details.

+	Link to ensemble distribution page that Nathaniel is in the process of making.

 .. note::

-	As summarized by Nathaneil, for context (details perhaps to be moved to a separate documentation page), the steps for finding an ensemble distribution are:
+	As summarized by Nathaniel, for context (details perhaps to be moved to a separate documentation page), the steps for finding an ensemble distribution are:

 	1).
 Each of the two-parameter distributions is "fit" to the data in each location/year/age/sex group using the "method of moments."
 I.e. you just choose the distribution that has the same mean and standard deviation as the data in each group, so there's not actually any complicated curve fitting going on here.